Fixing the Elementor scroll-to-anchor issue on mobile is crucial for ensuring seamless navigation and a smooth user experience.

 For instance, in this blog post, a user can directly skip to the ‘Fixes For Elementor Scroll-to-Anchor Issue on Mobile’ section by clicking the link.

-This ‘anchor link’ feature makes it easy for website visitors to quickly find the information they are looking for, which helps improve user experience.
-Plus, it can help increase dwell time, which is one of the ranking factors.
+This ‘anchor link’ feature makes it easy for website visitors to quickly find the information they are looking for, thereby improving the user experience.
+Plus, it can help increase dwell time, a ranking factor.

 In Elementor, the menu anchor widget can help you add an anchor to your page or post.
-Just add a unique name or ID to the anchor and link it via a text, button, or menu item.
+Just add a unique name or ID to the anchor and link it via text, a button, or a menu item.

 Related: How to Fix Widget Panel Not Loading in Elementor